prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

 | Camera for Facial Recognition | ≥256kB |
 | Camera for Fingerprint Identification | ≥720P (1MP) |
 | Microphone for Voice Identification | ≥8.1kHz (telephone quality) |

-Discuss the workflow that is followed for enrollment.
-1. Capture user's biometrics using built-in sensors, Webcams, USB microphones, etc. Captures 10 for enrollment and 3 for prediction.
-1. Validate Biometrics.
-If any of the images are not suitable for training, a message is returned and the image is removed.
-The user must add more images until at least 10 images meeting the minimum quality standards have been provided.
-1. FHE Transform Biometrics
-1. Delete Biometrics
-1. Server validates FHE enrollment package
-1. Server attempts to match enrollment to an existing user.
-If existing user is matched, server returns UUID without enrolling subject
-1. If no match is found, the system extracts the features from the images and stores the features in the system.

 ### Enrollment Consent Forms